-Spiritual and Religious Life offers a number of opportunities for students to balance their academic pursuits with spiritual growth.
-In addition to regular worship opportunities, Allegheny students can engage in religious groups that provide fellowship, study, outreach, and special programs.
+Spiritual and Religious Life (SRL) offers a number of opportunities for students to balance their academic pursuits with spiritual growth.
+In addition to regular religious services, Allegheny students can engage in groups that provide personal and social connections, outreach to the community, and programming.

-Allegheny Community for Earth-Based Spirituality (ACES) brings together those holding alternative spiritual beliefs.
-ACES meets on Thursdays at 5:00 pm in Campus Center #206.
+Allegheny Community for Earth-Based Spirituality (ACES) brings together those holding earth-based and alternative spiritual beliefs.

 Fellowship of Christian Athletes (FCA) provides spiritual nurture for athletes and non-athletes.
 FCA meets on Thursdays at 8:30 pm in Campus Center #301-302

 Hillel offers opportunities for Jewish students to celebrate important festivals and explore their culture.
 Hillel observes Shabbat weekly and meets as scheduled each semester.